biicode/docs/biicode/configuration_files/policies.rst

 ``policies.bii``: defining the policies of the code you want to reuse
 ======================================================================

-Policies are the rules the smart finder applies when finding or updating dependencies.
+Policies are just rules the smart finder applies when finding or updating dependencies.
 They can be configured in your_project/bii/policies.bii as you can see in the :ref:`layouts section <project_layout>`.

 ``policies.bii`` have this format as self-documented:::

-	# This is the file for configuring your finds of dependencies.
+	# This is a file to configure your finds of dependencies.
 You can have
 	# several policies defined, each one with its own name.
 The 'default' policy
 	# will be used if you don't specify a policy name in your finds.
 	#